twostraws/ShipShape/README.md

 - Writing tests for any parts of the code.
 - Contribute feature suggestions by filing issues.
 - Adding documentation, translations, or code comments.
-- Porting it to iOS – it's all SwiftUI, so this shouldn't be too tricky.

 Everyone is welcome to contribute something, no matter your skill level.
 This is a great place to learn something new – if you have any doubts about making changes or contributing on GitHub, please join the #ControlRoom channel on the [Hacking with Swift Slack workspace](https://www.hackingwithswift.com/slack).